MinghuiChen43/awesome-deep-phenomena/README.md

 ![avatar](https://miro.medium.com/v2/resize:fit:1400/1*jb07XiONxy2jMpRqQYjDqw.png)

+### Lottery Ticket Hypothesis: 2024

+- No Free Prune: Information-Theoretic Barriers to Pruning at Initialization. [[paper]](https://arxiv.org/abs/2402.01089)
+  - Tanishq Kumar, Kevin Luo, Mark Sellke.
+  - Key Word: Lottery Tickets; Overparameterization; Mutual Information.
+  - <details><summary>Digest</summary> This paper investigates the concept of "lottery tickets" in deep learning, questioning the necessity of large models versus identifying and training sparse networks from the start.
+Despite attempts, finding these efficient subnetworks without training the full model has largely failed.
+The study proposes a theoretical reason for this, focusing on the effective parameter count, which includes non-zero weights and the data-related information within the sparsity mask.
+It extends the Law of Robustness to sparse networks, suggesting that data-dependent masks are crucial for robust performance.
+The findings indicate that masks created during or after training contain more information than those at initialization, affecting the network's effective capacity.
+This explains the difficulty in finding lottery tickets without full model training, as confirmed by experimental results on neural networks.

 ### Lottery Ticket Hypothesis: 2023

 - Instant Soup: Cheap Pruning Ensembles in A Single Pass Can Draw Lottery Tickets from Large Models. [[paper]](https://arxiv.org/abs/2306.10460)